SPECIES

 Main Foods Taken

-Mainly invertebrates and plant material.
-On migration, may rely heavily on plant tubers at inland sites (Alexander et al. 1996).
+The Hudsonian Godwit feeds mainly on invertebrates and plant material.
+During migration, it rely heavily on plant tubers at inland sites (5).

 Few quantitative data.
-On breeding grounds, feeds mainly in wet parts of sedge marsh and along vegetated edges of shallow tundra pools; pairs nesting near coast and premigratory flocks feed on exposed mud on tidal flats (Hagar 1966, CSE).
-In Churchill area, often feeds in same places as Stilt Sandpipers, Short-billed Dowitchers, and Lesser Yellowlegs (Tringa flavipes).
-During fall migration at Quill Lakes, SK, typically seen feeding in flooded areas; slightly >50% of time spent in water shallower than length of the birds' tarsi, the rest of the time in deeper water; not seen feeding in areas that were dry or merely covered with a film of water (Alexander and Gratto-Trevor 1997).
-In spring, at Cheyenne Bottoms, KS, 82% of 244 birds found in open shallow water, 17% at water-mud interface; mean water depth for 235 foraging birds was 5.1 cm ± 3.1 SD; generally avoided vegetation (Helmers 1991).
-At Lagoa do Peixe, Brazil, higher numbers found in flooded areas at least several centimeters deep than in areas with exposed mud or wet sand; in this study, occasionally used pools in sand dunes for roosting but never fed on the beach (Lara Resende and Leeuwenberg 1987, Lara Resende 1988).
+On breeding grounds, the bird feeds mainly in wet parts of sedge marsh and along vegetated edges of shallow tundra pools; pairs nesting near the coast and premigratory flocks feed on exposed mud on tidal flats (2, CSE).
+In the Churchill area, it often feeds in the same places as the Stilt Sandpiper, Short-billed Dowitcher, and Lesser Yellowlegs .
+During fall migration at Quill Lakes, Saskatchewan, it is typically seen feeding in flooded areas; slightly > 50% of time spent in water shallower than length of the birds' tarsi, the rest of the time in deeper water; not seen feeding in areas that were dry or merely covered with a film of water (6).
+In spring, at Cheyenne Bottoms, Kansas, 82% of 244 birds were found in open shallow water, 17% at water-mud interface; the mean water depth for 235 foraging birds was 5.1 cm ± 3.1 SD; the bird generally avoided vegetation (117).
+At Lagoa do Peixe, Brazil, higher numbers were found in flooded areas at least several centimeters deep than in areas with exposed mud or wet sand; in this study, it occasionally used pools in sand dunes for roosting but never fed on the beach (148, 38).

-Obtains most food by probing with at least one-quarter of bill inserted into mud, but also by pecks in which just the tip enters mud or prey is plucked from water column, mud surface, or vegetation (Alexander and Gratto-Trevor 1997, JK).
-Often inserts bill deep into mud and submerges head when feeding in water; may probe rapidly like a dowitcher (Wright 1987).
-Captured prey items pass along bill rapidly (Wetmore 1926c).
+The Hudsonian Godwit obtains most food by probing with at least one-quarter of bill inserted into the mud, but also by pecks in which just the tip enters the mud or prey is plucked from water column, mud surface, or vegetation (6, JK).
+It often inserts its bill deep into the mud and submerges its head when feeding in water; it may probe rapidly like a dowitcher (34).
+Captured prey items are passed along the bill rapidly (37).
 Adults guarding small chicks glean insects from vegetation.

-On vegetated pond margins, walks slowly in water up to belly, dips whole head in water, in monotonous motion: step-dip, step-dip; may make multiple dips from one place.
+On vegetated pond margins, the Hudsonian Godwit walks slowly in water up to its belly, dipping its whole head in the water, in a monotonous motion: step-dip, step-dip; it may make multiple dips from one place.
 Feeding birds stop periodically to preen or to look around; also when other shorebirds call.
-Will wade or swim through deep water.
-On muddy substrates, tilts whole body forward to probe, often close to base of vegetation or partially submerged rocks if present.
-Often runs between making pecks on mudflats, suggesting use of visual cues more than when feeding underwater.
-When feeding on tubers, has a distinctive manner of pushing bill into mud and rotating it to make a small hole by the plant.
-Often makes several probes in quick succession (Alexander 1994, Alexander et al. 1996).
+It will wade or swim through deep water.
+On muddy substrates, it tilts its whole body forward to probe, often close to the base of vegetation or partially submerged rocks if present.
+It often runs between making pecks on mudflats, suggesting use of visual cues more than when feeding underwater.
+When feeding on tubers, it has a distinctive manner of pushing its bill into the mud and rotating it to make a small hole by the plant, often making several probes in quick succession (4, 5).

-Presumably locates food by touch while probing, by sight when gleaning.
-Bill tip reportedly “flexible” (L. C. Sanford in Bent 1927) implying at least 1 rhynchokinetic joint that may help individuals grasp food items buried deep in mud.
+The bird presumably locates food by touch while probing and by sight when gleaning.
+The bill tip is reportedly “flexible” (L. C. Sanford in 31) implying at least one rhynchokinetic joint that may help individuals grasp food items buried deep in mud.

-Few data on feeding performance, but success rates of 48–71% recorded for 4 birds feeding in Carex marsh at Susitna Flats, AK (L. Tibbitts unpubl.), while success rates of 0-13% (n = 217) were recorded at wintering sites across southern South America (Senner and Senner unpubl.).
-One bird in Britain ate 40–50 prey items/min (Grieve 1987).
+Few data on feeding performance, but success rates of 48–71% recorded for 4 birds feeding in Carex marsh at Susitna Flats, Alaska (L. Tibbitts, unpublished data), while success rates of 0-13% (n = 217) were recorded at wintering sites across southern South America (Senner and Senner, unpublished data).
+One bird in Britain ate 40–50 prey items/min (11).

 Diet

 Few data.
-One study on breeding grounds at Churchill (n = 12 birds; Baker 1977c) found majority of stomach contents to consist of insect larvae (Diptera: Cyclorrapha and Tipulidae) and beetles (Coleoptera: adult and larval Chrysomelidae, Donacia, and adult Dysticidae Hygrotus); >50% of food items were Cyclorrapha larvae, with <10% each of Tipulidae larvae, adult Donacia, larval Donacia, adult Hygrotus, unidentified snails (Gastropoda) and seeds.
-In that study, Hudsonian Godwits tended to select prey approximately 3–6 mm in length (mean length approx. 5 mm), but took items ranging from 2 to >10 mm in length.
+One study on breeding grounds at Churchill (n = 12 birds; 149) found the majority of stomach contents to consist of insect larvae (Diptera: Cyclorrapha and Tipulidae) and beetles (Coleoptera: adult and larval Chrysomelidae, Donacia, and adult Dysticidae Hygrotus); > 50% of food items were Cyclorrapha larvae, with < 10% each of Tipulidae larvae, adult Donacia, larval Donacia, adult Hygrotus, unidentified snails (Gastropoda), and seeds.
+In that study, the Hudsonian Godwit tended to select prey approximately 3–6 mm in length (mean length approx. 5 mm), but took items ranging from 2 to > 10 mm in length.

-Gizzards of 5 birds collected on breeding grounds at Mackenzie River delta, NWT, contained mostly invertebrates (Diptera: Tabanidae larvae, Trichoptera larvae, Hemiptera adults, Hymenoptera adults) and small snails (1–4 mm).
-Stable isotope analyses of tissue from these birds also suggested that invertebrates were main food source (Alexander et al. 1996).
+Gizzards of 5 birds collected on breeding grounds at Mackenzie River delta, Northwest Territories, contained mostly invertebrates (Diptera: Tabanidae larvae, Trichoptera larvae, Hemiptera adults, Hymenoptera adults) and small snails (1–4 mm).
+Stable isotope analyses of tissue from these birds also suggested that invertebrates were main food source (5).

-During fall migration, tubers of sago pondweed (Potamogeton pectinatus) made up majority of diet at Quill Lakes: 94% of food volume in esophagus and proventriculus (n = 20 birds, 114 food items) and 66% of items in gizzard (n = 17 birds, 402 food items).
-Analyses of stable isotope ratios suggested that sago pondweed constituted 61–74% of diet at this site.
+During fall migration, tubers of sago pondweed (Potamogeton pectinatus) made up the majority of the diet at Quill Lakes: 94% of food volume in the esophagus and proventriculus (n = 20 birds, 114 food items) and 66% of items in the gizzard (n = 17 birds, 402 food items).
+Analyses of stable isotope ratios suggested that sago pondweed constituted 61–74% of the diet at this site.
 Despite this apparent discrepancy, 95% confidence intervals around this estimate encompassed the estimate based on gut-content analysis.
-Clearly, plant tubers are a major portion of diet at this staging site; possible that a carbohydrate-rich diet may be especially important for godwits preparing to embark on long migratory flights (Alexander 1994).
+Clearly, plant tubers are a major portion of the diet at this staging site; it is possible that a carbohydrate-rich diet may be especially important for godwits preparing to embark on long migratory flights (4).
 Other food items in esophagus-proventriculus of these birds included: seeds (2% of volume; found in 3 individuals) and Diptera: Chironomidae larvae (4%; 1).
-And in gizzard, seeds (mostly Potamogeton and Scirpus spp.; 27% of food items; found in 11 individuals), Eleocharis parvula tubers (1%; 1), Diptera: Chironomidae larvae (2%; 2), Coleoptera larvae: Dytiscidae (<1%; 1), Haliplidae (<1%; 1), Hydrophilidae (<1%, 1), Hemiptera: Corixidae (2%; 2), and Orthoptera: Acrididae (2%; 1).
-Seeds in diet showed no evidence of digestion, suggesting they may have been eaten to help grind other food (Alexander et al. 1996).
+And in the gizzard, seeds (mostly Potamogeton and Scirpus spp.; 27% of food items; found in 11 individuals), Eleocharis parvula tubers (1%; 1), Diptera: Chironomidae larvae (2%; 2), Coleoptera larvae: Dytiscidae (< 1%; 1), Haliplidae (< 1%; 1), Hydrophilidae (< 1%, 1), Hemiptera: Corixidae (2%; 2), and Orthoptera: Acrididae (2%; 1).
+Seeds in the diet showed no evidence of digestion, suggesting they may have been eaten to help grind other food (5).

-At Samborombón Bay, Argentina, diet primarily nereid worms (Laeonereis acuta and Neanthes succinea); fiddler crabs (Uca uruguayensis) made up 0.6% of food items, but more important in terms of biomass (Ieno 2000).
-At Punta Loyola, Patagonia, Argentina, bivalve Darina solenoides is eaten (Bala et al. 1998).
+At Samborombón Bay, Argentina, the diet was primarily nereid worms (Laeonereis acuta and Neanthes succinea); fiddler crabs (Uca uruguayensis) made up 0.6% of food items, but more important in terms of biomass (145).
+At Punta Loyola, Patagonia, Argentina, bivalve Darina solenoides was eaten (150).

-Other reports of foods include earthworms (Annelida), insects (horseflies [Tabanidae], mosquitoes [Culicidae]), mollusks (including Macoma balthica), crustaceans (including amphipods), and other small invertebrates (Forbush 1925, Martini et al. 1980, Wright 1987); predominantly polychaete worms on intertidal mudflats of Tierra del Fuego (Piersma et al. 1996c); crowberries (Empetrum nigrum) on breeding grounds in Alaska (B. McCaffery and C. Harwood pers. comm.).
+Other reports of foods include earthworms (Annelida), insects (horseflies [Tabanidae], mosquitoes [Culicidae]), mollusks (including Macoma balthica), crustaceans (including amphipods), and other small invertebrates (151, 152, 34); predominantly polychaete worms on intertidal mudflats of Tierra del Fuego (8); crowberries (Empetrum nigrum) on breeding grounds in Alaska (B. McCaffery and C. Harwood, personal communication).

 Food Selection and Storage

 Little information.
-Apparently feeds opportunistically.
-Baker (Baker 1977c) found evidence that individuals select prey on average larger than expected based on size range available; however, prey taken were not the largest available.
-In Argentina, found to select the largest (40–60 mm) nereid worms (Ieno 2000).
-Higher incidence of invertebrates in diet during the breeding season than during migration may reflect low availability of tubers on breeding grounds, but also could indicate selection for foods rich in protein and calcium while breeding; high incidence of snails in diet from Mackenzie River delta, in particular, may indicate selection for calcium-rich food (Alexander et al. 1996).
+The Hudsonian Godwit apparently feeds opportunistically.
+Baker (149) found evidence that individuals select prey on average larger than expected based on size range available; however, prey taken were not the largest available.
+In Argentina, the godwit was found to select the largest (40–60 mm) nereid worms (145).
+A higher incidence of invertebrates in the diet during the breeding season than during migration may reflect low availability of tubers on breeding grounds, but also could indicate selection for foods rich in protein and calcium while breeding; a high incidence of snails in the diet from Mackenzie River delta, in particular, may indicate selection for calcium-rich food (5).

 Caching unknown.